 Another way to suffocate those baby bloodsuckers is to use dish soap.
-A single drop of water is enough to treat a gallon of water.
+A single drop of soap is enough to treat a gallon of water.
 So if you have a 100-gallon pond, use 100 drops of soap.

 Dish soap works the same way as vegetable oil: by blocking the breathing tubes of mosquito larvae.

-The advantage of soap is that it’s cheap, and at these concentrations it won’t ruin the appearance of your pond.
+The advantage of soap is that it’s cheap and, at these concentrations, it won’t ruin the appearance of your pond.
 The downside is that it’s not a good choice for drinking water or for fish.

 To use cinnamon oil, add a ratio of 15% cinnamon oil to 85% water.
 So if you have a 100-gallon pond, use 12 ¾ gallons of cinnamon oil.